Your marketing campaign didn’t work, what went wrong?

 2. Being impersonal

 There are two aspects to this.
 First, as in #1 you need a select group of prospects because then it’s easier to talk specifically about their problems and customise your marketing.
 Even if you work for multiple sectors and don’t have a niche, choose a few specific people to target in one campaign.
-Tweak your marketing to a second group in a separate campaign.
+Tweak your marketing to a second group in a separate direct marketing campaign.

 Second, write to the reader directly.
 Use “you” and their name.
 It makes it easier for you to write your marketing, imagining a single person across the table from you in a café.
 And it’s much more flattering to your potential client to receive a letter with their name on it that talks specifically about them, their industry, and how you can help them.